OpenLightingProject/ja-rule/tests/doxygen/message-format.md

 </pre>

 @param SOM The start of message identifier: @ref START_OF_MESSAGE_ID
-@param Token A token for the command.
-The same token will be returned in the command response.
+@param Token A token for the request.
+The same token will be returned in the response.
 Typically the host will increment the token with each request.
 @param Command The @ref Command identifier.
-@param Length The length of the data included in the command.
+@param Length The length of the data included in the request.
 The valid range is 0 - 579 bytes.
-@param Payload The payload data associated with the command.
+@param Payload The payload data associated with the request.
 See each command type below for the specific format of the payload data.
 @param EOM The end of message identifier: @ref END_OF_MESSAGE_ID
 @param Padding Extra padding.
 If present this should be filled with 0s.
-Padding can be added until the total message does not exceed
+Padding can be added as long as the total message does not exceed
 @ref USB_READ_BUFFER_SIZE.

 ## Response {#message-format-reply}